On the effective actions for the spherical charged dust shell in General Relativity: The isometry condition and the Hamiltonian constraint

 It can be shown easily that the condition of isometry of the boundaries \eqref{6.1} leads to the Hamiltonian constraints.
 First of all, we have the relationships for the velocities Further, from the Lagrangians \eqref{4.7} we find the momenta and Hamiltonians for the shell Here $E_{\pm}$ are the energies, which are conjugated to the coordinate times $t_{\pm}$ and are conserved in the frames of reference of the respective stationary observers (interior or exterior one).
-Eliminating the velocity $r_{\tau}$ from \eqref{6.4} and \eqref{6.5} , the condition of isometry for the boundarieds $\Sigma_{\pm}^{\left(1\right)}$can be written as Substituting $\varphi_{\pm}=Q_{\pm}/r$ into the last equation and making use of the equations \eqref{2.2}, \eqref{4.5} we obtain Here $E=E_{+}=E_{-}$ denotes the total energy of the shell, which is conjugated both to the coordinate times $t_{+}$ and $t_{-}$, and its value is independent of the stationary observer’s position (inside or outside of the shell).
+Eliminating the velocity $r_{\tau}$ from \eqref{6.4} and \eqref{6.5} , the condition of isometry for the boundaries $\Sigma_{\pm}^{\left(1\right)}$can be written as Substituting $\varphi_{\pm}=Q_{\pm}/r$ into the last equation and making use of the equations \eqref{2.2}, \eqref{4.5} we obtain Here $E=E_{+}=E_{-}$ denotes the total energy of the shell, which is conjugated both to the coordinate times $t_{+}$ and $t_{-}$, and its value is independent of the stationary observerпїЅs position (inside or outside of the shell).
+It can be shown that the momentum constraint \eqref{6.6} is a consequence of the relation \eqref{6.7}.

 Thus, the dynamic system described by the Lagrangians $L_{sh}^{\pm}$ are not independent.
-They satisfy the Hamiltonian constraint \eqref{6.9}, which ensure the isometry of the shell faces.
+They satisfy the Hamiltonian constraint \eqref{6.9}, which ensures the isometry of the shell faces.